 What is heparin-induced skin necrosis?

-Heparin-induced skin necrosis (heparin necrosis) is a rare complication of heparin injections either at the injection site or distant sites, in which there is death of skin cells (necrosis) due to inadequate blood supply.
-One form, heparin-induced thrombocytopenia (HIT), is associated with a fall in platelet count and paradoxical formation of clots in blood vessels.
+Heparin-induced skin necrosis is a rare complication of heparin injections either at the injection site or distant sites, in which there is the death of skin cells (necrosis) due to the inadequate blood supply.

 Who gets heparin-induced necrosis?

-Heparin necrosis can affect adults receiving subcutaneous or intravenous heparin injections either to treat established deep venous thrombosis (DVT) or to prevent this occurring when they are at risk of developing DVT such as following surgery or prolonged hospitalization.
-Women appear to be more commonly affected than men.
+Heparin necrosis can affect adults receiving subcutaneous or intravenous heparin injections either to treat established deep venous thrombosis (DVT) or to prevent this occurring when they are at risk of developing DVTs, such as following surgery or prolonged hospitalisation.
+Women appear to be more commonly affected by heparin-induced necrosis than men.

 What are the clinical features of heparin-induced necrosis?